aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 ==== Factuality and Bias

 There are potential problems and risks associated to prompting LLMs.
-Some of the more obvious ones are: related to bias (ie: the order and distribution of exemplars might influece answers to the more ambiguous or edge-case prompts), and factuality: there is no guarantee that the output of the model will contain factual information, as is clearly stated by the disclaimers on the websites of the companies that provide access to said models as a service; nonetheless, there have been cases where this basic fact has been disregarded by users of the model @chatgptlawyer.
+Some of the more obvious ones are: related to bias (ie: the order and distribution of exemplars might influence answers to the more ambiguous or edge-case prompts), and factuality: there is no guarantee that the output of the model will contain factual information, as is clearly stated by the disclaimers on the websites of the companies that provide access to said models as a service; nonetheless, there have been cases where this basic fact has been disregarded by users of the model @chatgptlawyer.

 ==== Adversarial Prompting